 The “website builder” wars of the last decade have reached a fever pitch in 2026.
 What used to be a simple choice between “easy” and “powerful” has become a complex matrix of AI capabilities, technical SEO requirements, and data sovereignty concerns.

 If you are a business owner or a marketing manager in 2026, you aren’t just looking for a “pretty site.”
-You’re looking for a high-performance asset that ranks in AI search results, provides a seamless user experience, and doesn’t trap your data in a proprietary silo.
+You’re looking for a high-performance asset that ranks in AI search results, provides a tight user experience, and doesn’t trap your data in a proprietary silo.

 In this exhaustive 2000-word deep dive, we compare WordPress, Wix, and Squarespace across the metrics that truly matter for the modern web.